 That's the amount of time needed for your body to appropriately respond to the vaccine, Althoff said.
-This follows the data from clinical trials of all three vaccines, which shows you need to wait 14 days until after that second dose (or single dose in the case of the J&J vaccine).
-During this period, your immune system is in the process of producing antibodies so your body can learn and remember how to protect itself against COVID-19 infection.
+This follows the data from clinical trials of all three vaccines, which shows you need to wait 14 days until after that second dose (or single dose in the case of the Johnson & Johnson vaccine).

 "Definitely celebrate when it's your turn to get vaccinated and you receive the vaccine, but then also remember that you have about two weeks left until you can start adjusting your behaviors to reflect what is now recommended for people who are vaccinated.
 Until that point, be cautious," Althoff said.

 And know that until your post-shot 14 days are up, you're still considered in the category of an unvaccinated person.